Frequently Asked Questions - Firewall Analyzer - Enterprise Edition

 1. What are the "Licensing Terms" for Firewall Analyzer Enterprise Edition?

-If the number of devices being collectively managed by all the registered Probe Servers, exceed the number of License purchased, a warning message appears in the Central Server.
+If the number of devices being collectively managed by all the registered Probe Servers, exceed the number of License purchased, the license redirection page appears in the Central Server.
 In that scenario, you have various options.

 • Purchase license to manage the additional devices.